sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 #### Calculate the Buffer Pool Size

-When any port's `cable length` or `speed` updated or `admin state` changed, the buffer pool size should be recalculated.
+When any port's `cable length`, `speed` or `MTU` updated or `admin state` changed, the buffer pool size should be recalculated.

 An exception is warm reboot.
 During warm reboot the headroom is updated for each ports, which causes the buffer pool be updated for many times.
 However, the correct buffer pool data that it will eventually be has already been in switch chip.
 In this sense, to update buffer pool frequently is unnecessary and should be avoided.

 To achieve that, the buffer pool shouldn't be updated during warm reboot and will be updated once warm reboot finished.

-The avaliable buffer pool size euqals to the maxinum avaliable buffer pool size minus the size of buffer reserved for port and (port, PG) in ingress.
+The avaliable buffer pool size euqals to the maxinum avaliable buffer pool size minus the accumulative size of buffer reserved for port and (port, PG) in ingress and (port, queue) in egress.
 The algorithm is as below:

-1. Accumulate all headroom by iterating all `port`, `priority group` tuple and putting their `size` together.
+1. Accumulate all headroom by iterating all `port`, `priority group` tuple and `port`, `queue` tuple and putting their `size` together.
-2. Some vendors may reserve memory for lossy PGs regardless of the `BUFFER_PROFILE` configuration.
-In this case, the reserved memory size for each lossy PG should be fetched from `ASIC_TABLE.pipeline_latency`.
-3. Accumulate all reserved buffer for egress traffic for all ports.
+2. Accumulate all reserved buffer for egress traffic for all ports.

 The administratively down ports doesn't consume buffer hense they should be ruled out.